beast-gif/AR7-Campaign-Generator/README.md

 ## Built by

-Amrith — EAE student, AI/ML enthusiast.
+Amrith — EAC student, AI/ML enthusiast.
 Built with Google Gemini, FastAPI, and React.